janetcharwood/pgc3-scz_wg-genesets/Gene_sets_to_ensembl_220618/Gene_sets_to_ensembl_README.txt

 This script is dependent on the python packages: ‘re’ and ‘ ‘default dict’

-The Annotation file taken to do the id conversion from ncbi gene to ENSEMBL was derived by Kyoko , from the PGC: ENSG.genes.txt
+The ENSG.genes.txt file was used to do the id conversion from NCBI genes to ENSEMBL.
+It was derived by Dr. Kyoko Watanabe, from Prof. Danielle Posthuma's group (https://ctg.cncr.nl/research_teams/psychiatric_and_statistical_genomics/).

-She downloaded these data using R from ensembl using Biomart.

 This is her code: